lsst-dm/db_pdac_wise/README.md

 # db_pdac_wise

-Tools developed in a context of uploading SDSS Stripe82 catalogs into PDAC
+Tools developed in a context of uploading WISE catalogs into PDAC